-They are harder because they are riskier.
+It is harder to get a loan against a condo unit because condos are riskier.
 They are riskier because lenders don’t have to worry only about two entities only (borrower and property used as collateral); they have to worry about those + the common areas, the home owners’ association and the other unit owners.

 And there’s nothing a different mortgage broker or lender’s loan officer can do to change that.

-How To Get a Condo Mortgage Loan the Easy Way
+Getting A Mortgage on a Condo the Easy Way

-Let’s say borrower Bob wants to buy a condo in Iowa City, Iowa.
+Getting a mortgage on a condo is the same throughout the United States.
+Just to make this article a more fun, we’re going to say that Bob B. Bobster wants to buy a condo in Des Moines, Iowa.
 He looks for a mortgage broker in Iowa City and he looks for online lenders.
 No matter which one Bob chooses, his mortgage broker, to give him the best rate, will want to get him a conventional, conforming loan.

-If that’s not possible, they will try to get Bob an FHA loan before trying any other kind of loan: they’re cheaper (i.e., they come with lower interest rates).
+If that’s not possible, they will try to get Bob an FHA loan or a VA loan before trying any other kind of loan: they’re cheaper (i.e., they come with lower interest rates).

 Conforming conventional loans are loans that Fannie Mae or Freddie Mac would purchase.
 FHA loans are loans that the FHA would insure.